reymerekar7/beehiiv-mcp-server/README.md

 ## Available Tools

-This MCP server currently exposes the following tools:
+This MCP server currently exposes the following tools (more will be added):

 ### list_publications
 Lists all publications accessible with your API key.